Documentation Archive Developer

 • The number of share points available for regular users is 10.
 (The limit with AppleShare 3.0 is 50.)

-• The number of sharable volumes (what the owner sees when logging in remotely and what can be shared or partially shared) is 10.
+• The number of sharable volumes (what the owner sees when he or she logs in remotely and what can be shared or partially shared) is 10.
 (The limit with AppleShare 3.0 is 50.)

 AppleShare 3.0 also supports many other user (for example, server messages), security, and developer features (server control calls and the server event mechanism) not supported by Macintosh File Sharing.